scihant/CTPanoramaView/README.md

 * Xcode 8.0+
 * Swift 3.0+

-CTPanoramaView can also be used both from Objective-C and Swift code.
+CTPanoramaView can be used both from Objective-C and Swift code.

 ## Installation